brianhigh/envh543/ex0618prob2d.md

 ... where `nsu` is the number of simulations for uncertainty used in the evaluation.

-Since `mcmodelcut()` requires that all variables defined in the first block are of type "V", "U", "VU", or "0", our deterministic (type "0") variables need be made into "mc nodes", so create them with the `mcdata()` function using the "0" type.

 ```r
 # Build a mcmodelcut object in three blocks for evaluation by evalmccut().